This page may contain affiliate links. As an Amazon Affiliate, I earn on qualifying purchases. Please see our disclaimer for more information.

-Most of our breakfasts are quite quick since someone is always trying to get out the door.
-But on weekends or days without school or work we’ll have a more leisurely breakfast.
-Pancakes are often requested.
+Most of our breakfasts are quite quick.
+But on weekends or days without school or work, we’ll have a more leisurely breakfast.
+Sourdough pancakes are often requested.
 Due to cost, we very rarely have maple syrup with our pancakes.
-Sometimes I’ll make Buttermilk Syrup but quite often we have Farmer Boy Pancakes.
+Sometimes I’ll make Buttermilk Syrup, but quite often we have Farmer Boy Pancakes.

-These delicious pancakes came about after I re-read Farmer Boy by Laura Ingalls Wilder a couple of years ago.
+These delicious sourdough pancakes came about several years ago after I re-read Farmer Boy by Laura Ingalls Wilder.
 Farmer Boy is the story of Almanzo Wilder (Laura’s future husband) as a child living on a farm in upstate New York.
-I love all of the Little House books but am especially fond of Farmer Boy.
-Here is an excerpt from the book describing our Farmer Boy Pancakes which Almanzo refers to as ‘stacked pancakes’.
+I love all of the Little House books, but I’m especially fond of Farmer Boy.
+Here is an excerpt from the book describing our Farmer Boy Pancakes, which Almanzo refers to as “stacked pancakes.”

 “Ten pancakes cooked on the smoking griddle, and as fast as they were done Mother added another cake to each stack and buttered it lavishly and covered it with maple sugar.
 Butter and sugar melted together and soaked the fluffy pancakes and dripped all down their crisp edges.